On-Campus Housing: Immerse Yourself in the University Experience

 - 23 Resident and Community Advisors work within our 5 communities to provide a positive on-campus living experience for all the students who call our campus home each year.
 We invite Lakers who want to leave a mark and make a difference on campus to join our legacy by applying to be a Resident and Community Advisors!

-- All RA/CA positions are filled for 2015-16.
-Information regarding the hiring process for for the 2016-17 school year will be available in November.
+- The application deadline has pasted for 2016-17 positions.
+Information regarding the hiring process for for the 2017-18 school year will be available in November 2016.

 - What is a RA/CA?